The World Is Yours: 7 Diverse Types of Jobs That Only Language Majors Can Fill

 First of all, you’ll be bilingual (or even multilingual), which may be more than you can say for those telling you you’re wasting time on a language degree.

 Secondly, you’ll develop a deep understanding of Italian culture and history.
 You’ll probably understand things like the Italian Economic Miracle and how it affected film-making in post-WW2 Italy.
-You might even be able to connect these cultural patterns to the emergence of different consumer spending habits in the North and South of present-day Italy.

 Thirdly, if you studied abroad or spent substantial time with Italian immigrants or Italian exchange students, you’ll be familiar with Italians’ nuances of communication: is it too direct to tell someone their idea seems impractical in a business meeting?
 Do Italian consumers react better to advertisements addressing them in the familiar second person, or do they prefer the polite form?